Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

 unoserver --port 2003 --interface 0.0.0.0
 ```

-You can add this command to your startup script or systemd service file to ensure it starts automatically with Stirling PDF.
+Start this command alongside Stirling PDF using your macOS startup script or a launchd job.